ExplainableIntelligence.

 Root Cause — 87% Confidence

 Main bearing degradation.
-Pattern matches Failure-DB-2847.
 Maint log from 12 days ago confirms early detection.
 OEM manual §7.3 specifies replacement at current threshold.

 Connected Evidence